Shoukaku07/transformer-llm/README.md

 This project is licensed under the [GPL v3 License](LICENSE) - see the LICENSE file for details.

 **Note:** The tokenizer used in this project is based on GPT-2 and is licensed under the [MIT License](tokenizer/LICENSE).
 Please refer to the tokenizer/LICENSE file for the tokenizer’s license information.

+## Warning

+⚠️ This project is **NOT FREE**.
+Renaming, selling, or redistributing this source code in any form is strictly prohibited.